 Children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
-Missing education is a potential indicator of abuse or neglect, which may include sexual abuse or exploitation and child criminal exploitation.
+A child who is absent as well as missing from education is a potential indicator of abuse or neglect, which may include sexual abuse or exploitation and child criminal exploitation.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of Female Genital Mutilation or risk of forced marriage.
 Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
 See Gateways Children Missing Education Procedure for further details.